-Thanks to the Internet, viruses and other forms of malware are spreading like wildfires right now, and it’s getting harder by the day to keep your computer and mobile devices from getting infected by them.
+Unfortunately, in the Internet age, viruses and other forms of malware tend to spread like wildfires, and it’ getting harder by the day to keep your devices from getting infected by them.

-That’s why it’s important to install a high quality antivirus program on your Windows computer, keep it updated at all times and perform these these on-demand malware scans on a regular basis.
+That’s why it’s important to install a high quality antivirus program on your Windows computer, keep it updated at all times and perform a couple of on-demand malware scans on a regular basis.

-But all of the above being said, a little due diligence can help keep your machines safe as well.
+But all of the above being said, a little due diligence can go a long way towards keeping your machines safe as well.

 Although there are plenty of exceptions, many of the malware executables that make their way onto your PC require you to actually click on the file in order for it to spring into action.